cemozan34/FaceRecognitionRaspberryPi/README.md

 # FaceRecognitionRaspberryPi
-Face recognition with using raspberry pi 3 b+ and PyQt
+-Face recognition with using raspberry pi 3 b+ and PyQt -Add photos in to the People folder with "Name Surname.jpg" format.

+pip install -r requirements.txt (Do not forget creating a virtual environment) python .\424.py (424 stands for course code.)